La Cumbrecita

 La Cumbrecita is a small hamlet 1450 m above sea level in the Calamuchita Valley in the Grand Sierras of Córdoba, Argentina.
 A 30 km paved road through the Sierra Grandes connects to it from the main road to the provincial capital.

-There is a river called Medio that borders La Cumbrecita and it is the edge of Santa Mara County.
+There is a river called Medio that borders La Cumbrecita and it is the edge of Santa María Department.
 According to the INDEC 2001 census, there were 189 people living in La Cumbrecita and 156 in Calamuchita, which makes for a total of 345 people.
 In La Cumbrecita, there are 140 households that are counted.
 In each county, there are 97 and 43 people.

 Geography

 La Cumbrecita is about 40 km to the west of Villa General Belgrano and 118 km from the capital city of Córdoba.
 Excursions to La Cumbrecita can be taken from nearby Villa General Belgrano, founded by the crew of the German cruiser Admiral Graf Spee.

 The town is organized as a commune.
 It was founded on 9 September 1934, when the Cabjolsky family bought 500 ha of land, and brothers Enrique and Federico Behrend started their pioneer work.
 The residents planted pine trees and transformed the countryside into an Alpine environment.
 Local residents made the road to Los Reartes and constructed the first houses.